VeerMuchandi/istio-on-openshift/DeployingSampleApplication.md

 oc project bookinfo
 ```

 Let's now deploy the `bookinfo` application.
-We are using `istioctl kube-inject` to add `Envoy` sidecar proxies to each of the kubernetes deployment yamls and using the resultant deployment yamls to create an application.
+In order to inject the sidecar into the deployment, we will apply an annotation `sidecar.istio.io/inject: "true"` to our deployment.

 ```
-kubectl apply -f <(istioctl kube-inject -f samples/bookinfo/platform/kube/bookinfo.yaml)
+kubectl apply -f samples/bookinfo/platform/kube/bookinfo.yaml
 ```
 > **Note** you are in the folder where you downloaded Istio samples.